energimolnet/energimolnet-ng/README.md

 + Private token
 + Manual authentication

+The `emAuth` service has a `isAuthenticated()` method that returns whether the user has either a private or refresh token set.

 ### Oauth

 In order to use [OAuth](http://en.wikipedia.org/wiki/OAuth), you need to register a `client id` and `client secret` with Energimolnet.
 Contact [support@energimolnet.se](mailto:support@energimolnet.se) if you are interested in developing services on Energimolnet.